On Air Now

-Get a horrendous headache the morning after knocking back a glass or two of fizz?
+Get a horrendous headache this morning after knocking back a glass or two of fizz on NYE?
 The bubbles are to blame.

 Prosecco gives you a worse hangover than other alcoholic drinks, a wine expert has revealed.